The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Installation
 ================================================================================
 OpenLane uses Docker images that contain binaries, libraries and packages ready-to-use.
-All of the flow tools are encapsulated inside the container image
+All of the flow tools are encapsulated inside the container image.

-Open source projects typically have to address the challenge of variable user environments, operating systems, virtual machines, cloud based distribution etc.
+Open source projects typically have to address the challenge of various user environments, operating systems, virtual machines, cloud based distribution etc.
-Docker containers alleviate this problem; they are easy to install and encapsulate a large amount of underlying complexity.
+Docker containers alleviate this problem.
+It is easy to install and encapsulate a large amount of underlying complexity.

 OpenLane uses `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_.
 It was selected as container engine to simplify the installation process by including pre-built binaries and PDK within the container.